captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 So what do your medical studies tell you?
 ---
 ## YAEL:
+Well,
+---
-Well, uh, in cases where death is inevitable,
+uh, in cases where death is...
 ---
 template: overlap
 you know, with or without medical intervention